Players can maximize their money spent playing Riot Games’ new CCG, Legends of Runeterra, by earning FTP rewards to build a solid collection of cards.

 The price of the bundle prior to the open beta release was 642 coins ($5) for a total of 66 cards from every region.
 Players who purchase the starter bundle can potentially craft an ideal deck, helping them win games quickly to collect region rewards.

 Wildcards in LoR are available for purchase, and players can purchase any number of them.
 The Riot team experimented with putting a cap on wildcard purchases during the LoR open beta.
 But the team decided to reverse that decision, allowing players the freedom to purchase cards for any deck while rewarding FTP players extra reward benefits to compete on the same level as those who purchase cards.

 Expeditions in LoR earn players an automatic Epic Capsule, along with wildcards, and shards that can purchase additional rounds of Expedition or unlock cards (including champions).
 Each expedition costs 200 coins, or 2,000 shards, and offers players two trials with up to seven wins each.

 - $49.99 purchases 5,350 coins (600 bonus)

 - $99.99 purchases 11,000 coins (1,500 bonus)

-There are also cosmetics available within LoR that include pets and game boards.
-Pets are expected to cost around $6 and gameboards are $10.
+There are also cosmetics available within LoR that include Guardians, game boards, emotes, and card backs.

 Update Jan.
 22 1:55pm CT: Several changes have been made regarding the coin value of cards and the number of coins per dollar amount.
 The amount of coins has decreased per dollar amount, but so have the prices.
 Previously, $10 purchased 1,380 coins and a champion card was 400 coins.
 After today’s update, $10 gets a player 1,000 coins but a champion card is now priced at 300 coins.